-Each of the four participating sites (SMH, SHSC, UHN & WCH) will commit funds of $35,000 per site toward associated activities at their site.
-This will be matched by a $110,000 support by HSRLCE, to provide a total award pool of $250K per year.
+Each of the five participating sites (SickKids, SMH, SHSC, UHN & WCH) will commit funds of $35,000 per site toward associated activities at their site.
+This will be matched by a $75,000 support by HSRLCE, to provide a total award pool of $250K per year.
 The total funding available per year is $250,000.
 The maximum award per successful proposal is $150,000.
-Award term will be one year.
-A second year of funding is possible with re-application and associated competitive review.
+Award term will be one year (awardees will have up to two years to spend the funds).
+A second term of funding is possible with re-application and associated competitive review.

 Graham Wright, Senior Scientist, Professor, Sunnybrook Research Institute

 Trisha Roy, Vascular Surgery Resident/PhD Candidate, University of Toronto

 Thomas Forbes, Vascular Surgeon, Professor, University Health Network